 So here’s what you can do:

-- Save your Outlook emails to another online account.
+- Save your Outlook emails to another online account before deleting the account.
 We’ll cover this step in the next section of this article.

 - Cancel your Microsoft subscriptions.

 Let other people know that you’re closing your Outlook account.

 Your Outlook email address will be receiving emails for 60 days after you request the closure of your account.
 You can set up your email account to send automated replies during this time.
 In these replies, you may inform people that this account will soon be closed and offer an alternative email address for future communication.